-The current comparator has a maximum threshold $V{SENSE(MAX)}$ determined by the I{LIM} setting.
-The current comparator threshold voltage sets the peak of the inductor current, yielding a maximum average output current, I{MAX} , equal to the peak value less half the peak-to-peak ripple current, ΔI_L .
+The current comparators have a maximum threshold $V{SENSE(MAX)}$ of 50mV.
+The current comparator threshold sets the peak of the inductor current, yielding a maximum average output current, I{MAX} , equal to the peak value less half the peak-to-peak ripple current, ΔI_L .
 To calculate the sense resistor value, use the equation: